EnamulBokshi/trustbuddy-frontend/README.md

 # Trust Buddy Frontend

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is the template of Trust buddy application.

+# Technologies has been used
+- React as a foundation framework
+- TailwindCss as CSS framework
+- React-routing,context API, React-icons, Lucide-react and some other plugins also used

 Currently, two official plugins are available: